Downtown Post NYC

 People lined up at the Downtown Boathouse on Pier 26 in Hudson River Park to participate in the Downtown Boathouse's free kayaking program on the Hudson River.
 (Photos: © Terese Loeb Kreuzer)

 New State-wide paid sick leave benefits: As of Jan.
-1, 2021 New Yorkers can begin using sick leave benefits under New York State's newly enacted paid sick leave law.
+1, 2021 New Yorkers could begin using sick leave benefits under New York State's newly enacted paid sick leave law.
 This legislation, which was advanced in the Governor's 2020 State of the State address and enacted as part of the FY 2021 Budget, secures paid sick leave for workers at medium and large businesses and paid or unpaid leave for those at small businesses, depending on the employer's net income.
 Under this groundbreaking law, New Yorkers can use guaranteed sick leave to recover from an illness themselves, care for a sick family member, or address safety needs if they or a family member are the victim of domestic violence, sexual assault, stalking, or human trafficking.
 More information is available on the state's Paid Sick Leave website.
 Click here.

 New City Council District Map for Manhattan